What is developmental dysplasia of the hip?

 A hip abduction orthosis is a brace that holds the child’s hips in the proper position for hip development.
 This type of brace can be used from infancy to about 3 years of age and is worn full-time or part-time depending on the severity of DDH.
 This form of bracing is rarely used as the first type of bracing in young infants.

 Another option is an open reduction surgery.
 During open reduction surgery, a pediatric orthopedic surgeon places the dislocated joint back into its proper place by making an incision in the front of the hip.
-The child is then placed into a spica, or body cast, after the procedure.
+The child is then placed into a spica cast after the procedure.
 A brace may also be needed after casting to help keep the hip from dislocating again.

-Osteotomy surgery is another procedure in which the surgeon cuts and/or realigns a child’s femur/thighbone or pelvic bone to place the ball of the hip joint in a better position within the socket.
+Osteotomy is another procedure in which the surgeon cuts and/or realigns a child’s femur/thighbone or pelvic bone to place the ball of the hip joint in a better position within the socket.
 After surgery, a cast will help keep the hip(s) in place.
 During this time, it will be necessary to use a wheelchair or carry your child.
 It is important to temporarily stop all activities including walking until the surgery has healed properly.
 If not, it can lead to more damage and pain.

 While physical therapy may be useful for some patients, most children with DDH do not require it unless they are older or have had osteotomy surgery.
 Your provider will always communicate your options and explain the best road to recovery.